open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design.md

 #### Supported cases

-A) When a file it rotated out of pattern via move/create, we detect that our old handle is still valid and we attempt to read from it.
+A) When a file is moved within the pattern with unread logs on the end, then the original is created again, we get the unread logs on the moved as well as any new logs written to the newly created file.

-B) When a file it rotated out of pattern via copy/truncate, we detect that our old handle is invalid and we do not attempt to read from it.
+B) When a file is copied within the pattern with unread logs on the end, then the original is truncated, we get the unread logs on the copy as well as any new logs written to the truncated file.

-C) When a file is copied within the pattern with unread logs on the end, then the original is truncated, we get the unread logs on the copy as well as any new logs written to the truncated file
+C) When a file it rotated out of pattern via move/create, we detect that our old handle is still valid and we attempt to read from it.

-D) When a file is moved within the pattern with unread logs on the end, then the original is created again, we get the unread logs on the moved as well as any new logs written to the newly created file
+D) When a file it rotated out of pattern via copy/truncate, we detect that our old handle is invalid and we do not attempt to read from it.

 #### Rotated files that end up within the matching pattern